-B. Near-field measurements
+2.2.
+Near-field measurements

 Near-field measurements are performed for three isothermal jets at Mach numbers $M_j = 0.6$ , 0.9 and 1.1, and for a cold jet at $M_j = 1.6$ , as reported in table 1.
-The pressure field is investigated using a linear array of 12 microphones 1/4" BK spaced every diameter D, and mounted at grazing incidence in order to minimize the influence of the microphone directivity, as illustrated in figure 1.
+The pressure field is investigated using a linear array of 12 microphones one-fourth inch B&K axially spaced every diameter D, and mounted at grazing incidence in order to minimize the influence of the microphone directivity, as illustrated in figure 1.
 The microphone boom is wrapped with acoustic lining in order to minimize reflections, and the protection grid of the microphones is removed.
 In this way, pressure signals are recorded along lines parallel to the jet axis, at the radial positions r = 7.5D, 10D, 15D and 20D.
-At r = 7.5D and 10D, the lines extend from x = 0 up to x = 23D for the subsonic jets, but from x = -12D up to x = 23D for the supersonic jets.
-At r = 15D and 20D, they start at x = 0and end at x = 35D for the four jets.
+At r = 7.5D and 10D, the lines extend from x = 0 up to x = 23D for the subsonic jets (x is the axial distance from the nozzle exit), but from x = -12D up to x = 23D for the four jets.
 The acoustic data are acquired with a Hewlett-Packard 35652B set in a Paragon multi-channel spectrum analyser, with a frequency resolution of 3 Hz.
 Power Spectral Density (PSD) is estimated over the frequency range 3 Hz - 77 kHz using 450 samples.